holgerbrandl/kalasim/docs/userguide/docs/about.md

 ### Other discrete simulation engines

 *  <https://github.com/aybabtme/desim> - Discrete event simulation framework written in GO that implements a similar API as `kalasim`
+*  [SimPy](https://simpy.readthedocs.io/en/latest/index.html)is a process-based discrete-event simulation framework based on standard Python.
+Processes in SimPy are defined by Python generator functions.
+SimPy also provides various types of shared resources to model limited capacity congestion points (like servers, checkout counters and tunnels).

 ### Libraries used to build kalasim